wp-plugins/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

  [TF-SHOW show="receive_div"].
 For displaying Link Window.
  [TF-SHOW show="receive_dir"].
 For displaying Link Directory

-*  If you have any questions or having difficulties, please open support ticket, we are here to help or if you can't login please use “Contact Us” form.
+*  If you have any questions or having difficulties, please open support ticket, we are here to help or if you can't login please use "Contact Us" form.

 == Frequently asked questions ==